paul42/jenkins-jnlp-agent/README.md

         - 18.04 (bionic)
     - CentOS
         - 7
-- Create user and install Java to run Jenkins on slave machine.
+- Create user and install Java to run Jenkins on agent machine.
 - Create node on Jenkins master.

 Role Variables